garrandall/popular-music-data/tracks/let-s-get-it-on-marvin-gaye.md

 Since we got to be, let’s live, I love you
 There’s nothing wrong with me loving you, baby no no And giving yourself to me can never be wrong
-If the love is true, oh baby ooh
+If the love is true, oh baby oh

-Don’t you know how sweet and wonderful life can be, ooh ooh I’m asking you baby to get it on with me, ooh ooh ooh I ain't gonna worry, I ain't gonna push, I won't push you baby So come on, come on, come on, come on, come on, baby Stop beating round the bush, hey
+Don’t you know how sweet and wonderful life can be, ohooh I’m asking you baby to get it on with me, ohoohhoh
+I ain't gonna worry, I ain't gonna push, I won't push you baby So come on, come on, come on, come on, come on, baby Stop beating round the bush, hey